-The AGCO employs a Standards-Based approach to the regulation of gaming and recreational cannabis retailing.
-The objective of a Standards-Based regulatory model is to shift the focus from requiring licensees and registrants to comply with a specific set of rules or processes, towards the broader regulatory outcomes they are expected to achieve.
+The AGCO employs a standards-based approach to the regulation of gaming, recreational cannabis retailing and liquor.
+The objective of a standards-based regulatory model is to shift the focus from requiring licensees and registrants to comply with a specific set of rules or processes, towards the broader regulatory outcomes they are expected to achieve.
 This approach strengthens regulatory outcomes in a way that does not needlessly burden regulated entities.

 Registrar’s Standards for Gaming

 The GCA provides the Registrar with the authority to establish standards and requirements.
 These standards and requirements are referred to as “the Registrar’s Standards for Gaming”, and are concerned with the conduct, management and operation of gaming sites, lottery schemes or businesses related to a gaming site or a lottery scheme or for related goods or services.

 The Registrar’s Standards for Gaming were developed based on risk assessments and consultations with key stakeholders, including the Ontario Lottery and Gaming Corporation (OLG) and industry and social responsibility groups.
 In order to keep the highest standards of integrity, periodic risk assessments will be conducted to ensure that the standards continue to be relevant.